First Steps into Neighbourhood Planning for the Historic Environment

 The following checklist contains a series of questions, intended to offer a few useful prompts when tackling heritage in your neighbourhood plan.

-- Have you discussed your proposals for a plan with your local authority historic environment advisers (eg conservation officer and archaeological adviser) and the person at your local planning authority responsible for neighbourhood plans?
+- Have you made contact with your local authority historic environment advisers (eg conservation officer and archaeological adviser) and the person at your local planning authority responsible for neighbourhood plans?

-- How can the historic environment be used to help achieve your overall goals for development, without repeating higher level policy?
+- How can your historic environment be used to help achieve your overall goals for sustainable development, without repeating strategic policy?

-- What are the opportunities for protecting or improving the heritage of your neighbourhood, or for developing a better understanding or appreciation of it?
+- What are the opportunities for conserving or improving the heritage of your neighbourhood, or for developing a better understanding or appreciation of it?

-- Have you considered local characteristics as part of your design policies and how new development can be made locally distinctive, without repeating higher level policy?
+- Have you considered local characteristics as part of your design policies and how new development can be made locally distinctive?

-- What impact will your plan proposals have on heritage assets or their settings or the local character?
+- What impact will your Plan proposals have on heritage assets or their settings or the local character?
+If you plan to allocate sites more detailed impact assessments are usually needed.
+Is Strategic Environmental Assessment needed?

 - Have you found out if there is a Conservation Area Appraisal or Management Plan associated with a conservation area in your neighbourhood and, if so, what are its implications and does it need to be updated?

 - Have you consulted Historic England where you consider our interests to be affected?
-You should also consult us on all Neighbourhood Development Orders and Community Right to Building Orders.
+More information on consulting Historic England is available on Historic England’s website.
+Note that you should also consult Historic England on all Neighbourhood Development Orders and Community Right to Build Orders

 Also of interest...